-Photographer Lee Miller’s 36-year friendship with Pablo Picasso – during which she photographed the artist more than 1,000 times – is set to be explored in a new exhibition
+Photographer Lee Miller’s friendship with Picasso explored in new exhibition

 ‘Lee Miller and Picasso’, which runs at the Scottish National Gallery in Edinburgh from 23 May-6 September, will feature 100 of Miller’s photographs.